CDEI-Agro/miscellaneous/README.md

       When prompted, add github to known hosts by answering yes.
 If the key has been correctly added  you will see the following message printed:\
       `You've successfully authenticated`

-# Instructions for setting up ROS and the Navigations stack:
+# Instructions for setting up ROS and the Navigation stack:

 1. Run `git clone git@github.com:CDEI-Agro/miscellaneous.git` from yout terminal.

 2. Make the file `installation.sh` executable: `chmod +x path to file`.

-3. Run the file: `bash -x installation.sh`
+3. Run the file: `bash -x installation.sh --platform` `x`

+    replace x with `green`, `red` or `default` depending on the platform you are configuring `green` for MOBY green
+    `red` for MOBY red
+    `default` for your own computer or the computer that connects with these platforms

 4. Check the terminal for any `yes` and `no` prompts while the script executes.

-5. Only add the following lines to your bashrc file if you are on the platform's computer:
-    `export ROS_DOMAIN_ID=x`\
-    where `x=1` for green moby and `x=2` for red moby

-6. If you are on the computer that connects with moby platform add the following lines to your bashrc:
-    ````
-    set_moby_model() {
-         case "$1" in
-             "GREEN")
-                 export ROS_DOMAIN_ID=1
-            echo "MOBY model set to GREEN"
-            ;;
-        "RED")
-            export ROS_DOMAIN_ID=2
-            echo "MOBY model set to RED"
-            ;;
-        *)
-            echo "Invalid robot color.
-Please specify either GREEN or RED."
-            ;;
-    esac
-   }
-      ````

-    This creates a function called `set_moby_model` in your bashrc that allows you to set the moby model you are communicating with.
+Runing this script will create a function called `set_moby_model` in your bashrc for any computer other than the platform.
+This allows you to set the moby model you are communicating with.

 usage:

-    ````
    set_moby_model GREEN or set_moby_model RED

 # Testing

-1. Each time we need to run files from our package we need to source our ros2_ws:\
- `source /home/*your user name*/ros2_ws/install/setup.bash`.
-If we add it to the bashrc file
-we won't need to run this command each time.
-Open bashrc `gedit ~/.bashrc` and add this line at the end: `source ros2_ws/install/setup.bash`.

-2. Restart the terminal.

-3. Plug the joysticks into any usb port.
+1. Plug the joysticks into any usb port.

-4. Run `ros2 launch agri_bot sim_launch.launch.py use_sim_time:=true`.
+2. Run `ros2 launch agri_bot sim_launch.launch.py use_sim_time:=true`.

-5. Gazebo simulation will take some time to load for the first time.
+3. Gazebo simulation will take some time to load for the first time.
 If it does't load re run the command after killing the previous one.

-7. Once it starts you can use the joystick to  move the robot around.
+4. Once it starts you can use the joystick to  move the robot around.